project-generator/project_generator/docs/user-guide/getting_started.md

 ## Projects File

-The Projects YAML file (by default projects.yaml) defines one or more projects for a repository, as well as environment settings for toolchains.
-Each project consists of a list of files which each define a module, which together build the project.
-By default, Project Generator includes sane defaults, which can be changed to fit your project.
+The Projects YAML file (by default projects.yaml) defines one or more projects for a repository, as well as toolchain environment settings.
+Each project consists of a list of record files, which together build the project.

 The following example specifies one project, called `my_project`, which contains one module, called `main`, as well as specifying settings which allow Project Generator to use the iar toolchain.